Have a concern? We’re here to help

 Step 1: Talk to your broker

 Your independent insurance broker is your first point of contact.
 Brokers are your independent licensed representatives, authorized to handle your policy and address your concerns.
-They will escalate matters to Gore Mutual if required.
+They will escalate matters to Gore if required.

-Step 2: Work with a Gore Mutual representative
+Step 2: Work with a Gore representative

 We can assist customers directly with: